Lyn Paul website 'Then' logo. Lyn Paul website banner.

 Former Soviet leader Nikita Khrushchev dies on 11th September, aged 77.

-Acting on information from a Russian defector and former KGB agent, Oleg Lyalin, the UK government expels 90 Russian diplomats and officials.
-15 others who were out of the country at the time were forbidden to return.
+On 24th September, acting on information from a Russian defector and former KGB agent, Oleg Lyalin, the UK government expels 90 Russian diplomats and officials for spying.
+15 others who were out of the country at the time are forbidden to return.

-Oct 63 passengers and crew aboard a BEA flight from London to Austria are killed when their plane crashes in Belgium.
+Oct The 63 passengers and crew aboard a BEA Vickers Vanguard (Flight BE706 from London to Salzburg) are killed when the plane crashes in Belgium on 2nd October.

 Protesters greet Japanese Emperor Hirohito in silence when he visits London on 9th October.

-The German Chancellor, Willy Brandt, is awarded the Nobel Peace Prize.
+The German Chancellor, Willy Brandt, is awarded the Nobel Peace Prize on 20th October.

 On 28th October MPs vote by 356-244 in favour of the UK joining the Common Market.